astrocatalogs/astroschema/README.md

 ## To-Do / Questions

+- WARNING: some keys don't match up directly, i.e. "FLUX_DENSITY" vs. 'fluxdensity'

+- Why are so many `Entry` quantities actually lists without being 'listable'?!

 - `source`
     - what are `name` and `reference` for?
 Are they needed?

 - `quantity`
     - `source` needs a `minLength`

+- Handle date-time representations.
+Either use custom regex-based parsing or convert everything to json-schema compatible time-specification... or use specialized, new schema

 - Need to do some sort of type checking to make sure "string" values representing numbers are convertable to numbers... that or start using numerical values or something.